Ruby’s inherited Hook: The Timing Problem and a TracePoint Solution in WiFi Wand

 Performance

 TracePoint has some performance overhead since it hooks into Ruby’s execution.
-For production systems, consider:
+For WiFi Wand, this isn’t a concern since:

 Complexity